phalcon/documentation/docs/application-micro.md

 **before**

-This event is perfect for stopping execution of the application if certain criteria is not met.
-In the below example we are checking if the user has been authenticated and stop execution with the necessary redirect.
+This event is perfect for stopping the execution of the application if certain criteria are not met.
+In the example below, we check if the user has been authenticated and stop execution with the necessary redirect.

 ```php
 <?php